scientific-python/learn.scientific-python.org/content/how-tos/how-to-create-environments.md

 ```

 You are now ready to install Scientific Python packages as dependencies in this project!
-From the science directory, execute:
+From the `science` directory, execute:

 ```shell
 pixi add ipython numpy scipy
 ```

-To install dependencies from a file like `environment.yml`, use:
+If you have an existing conda environment defined in an `environment.yml`, you can initialize a Pixi environment with the packages defined in it by executing:

 ```shell
 pixi init --import <path/to/environment.yml>